Waking up just 1 Hour Earlier Cuts Depression Risk by Double Digits, study finds

 The temptation to sleep in when our schedules allow can be hard to resist.
-However, a recent study found that by waking up an hour earlier you can reduce risk for depression by 24%.
+However, a recent study found that you can reduce the risk for depression by 24% by waking up an hour earlier.
 (1)

 Study: Wake Up Early To Cut Depression

-The study by researchers at University of Colorado Boulder and the Broad Institute of MIT and Harvard, provides evidence that a person’s sleep schedule can influence risk for depression.
+The study by researchers at the University of Colorado Boulder and the Broad Institute of MIT and Harvard provides evidence that a person’s sleep schedule can influence the risk for depression.
 Known as chronotype, people tend to sleep and wake at certain times.
-The study looked at a specific time period that can help positively influence mental health.
+The study looked at a specific period that can help positively influence mental health.
 (1)

 Should You Wake Up Early To Cut Depression?

-Studies in the past have shown people who go to bed late are twice as likely to experience depression compared to their early rising counterparts.
-This is regardless of the duration of sleep for either group.
-Since mood disorders lead to sleep pattern disruptions, it is difficult for studies to understand if sleep causes depression, or depression interferes with sleep.
-It is very much a chicken before the egg conundrum.
+Studies have shown that people who go to bed late are twice as likely to experience depression than their early-rising counterparts.
+It is regardless of the duration of sleep for either group.
+Since mood disorders lead to sleep pattern disruptions, it is difficult for studies to understand if sleep causes depression or if depression interferes with sleep.
+It is very much a chicken before the egg problem.
 (1)

-While there have been several studies on the subject of sleep and mood or depression, they’ve either been with smaller groups, or dependent on self-reporting by participants, making them inherently more subjective.
+Much research has been done on how sleep affects mood or depression, but it’s been done with small groups or people who have to report on their own, making them more subjective.
 As well, many studies did not include environmental factors.
-However, this recent study looked at 840,000 people, which is a very large group for such a study.
+However, this recent study looked at 840,000 people, a huge group for such a study.
 (1)

 Previous Studies On Early Waking

-The senior author of the study had researched 32,000 nurses in 2018 for four years.
+The study’s senior author had researched 32,000 nurses in 2018 for four years.
 This study showed the nurses who rose earlier were up to 27% less likely to develop depression.
-However, the term early riser can pose it’s own issue.
-Therefore, the question turned to whether it was early rising or earlier rising that was making the impact.
+However, the term early riser can pose an issue.
+Therefore, the question turned to whether early rising or earlier rising impacted.
 (1)

 Why You Should Wake Up Early To Cut Depression

 Researchers looked at people with the “clock gene” PER2, which influences chronotype, explaining 12-42% of someone’s sleep timing preference.
-By using data from 85,000 participants who wore sleep trackers for 7 days and 250,000 who completed sleep-preference questionnaires, the study tracked sleep influences down to the hour.
-The average participant went to bed at 11 p.m. and got up at 6 a.m.
-The study found that for every one-hour earlier sleep midpoint they saw a 23% lower risk of major depressive disorder.
+Using data from 85,000 participants who wore sleep trackers for 7 days and 250,000 who completed sleep-preference questionnaires, the study tracked sleep influences down to the hour.
+The average participant went to bed at 11 pm and got up at 6 am.
+The study found a 23% lower risk of major depressive disorder for every one-hour earlier sleep midpoint.
 (1)

 How To Wake Up Early To Cut Depression